Improve Your Sales Recruiting Efforts with These 8 Tips

-Top sales professionals go where they feel they have the best chance of winning.
+Top sales professionals go where they feel they can win.

 If you're looking to hire a hunter, the more you can keep them focused on hunting, the better they will perform.

-The less distractions they have, the more time they'll focus on generating business.
+The less distractions hunters face, the more time they'll focus on generating business.

 Number 3 – Stop Counting on Loyalty